netdevops/hier_config/docs/experimental-features.md

 ## Rollback Configuration

-Starting in version 2.0.2, a featured called rollback configuraiton was introduced.
+Rollback configuration generation was introduced in version 2.0.2.
 The rollback configuration is exactly what it sounds like.
 It renders a rollback configuration in the event that a remediation causes a hiccup when being deployed.
 The rollback configuration does the inverse on a remediation.
-Instead of a remediation being renedered based upon the generated config, a rollback remediation is rendered from the generated config based upon the running configuration.
+Instead of a remediation being rendered based upon the generated config, a rollback remediation is rendered from the generated config based upon the running configuration.

 A rollback configuration can be rendered once the running and generated configurations are loaded.
 Below is an example.